M. Russel Feldman '11 (Hon.), AIA

 Russel Feldman is President of TBA Architects, Inc. of West Concord and San Francisco.
 He has been active at the BAC since 1979.

-A member of the Board of Trustees since 2003, he is Chair of the Board, and served as Vice Chair from 2007-2009, and in 2005-06.
+Russ is an Overseer Emeritus, he served as Chair of the Board from 2009-2013, as Vice Chair from 2007-2009, and in 2005-06.
 Russ has also served as an Overseer, and has chaired numerous committees and task forces while on the Board.

 Under Russ's leadership as Chair of the Board two years ago, the BAC developed a new Strategic Plan for 2012-2017.